team-cake/TypeScript_Practice/README.md

 Project is: _in progress_
 At the moment of writing I'm still playing around with TypeScript.
 Having a lot of fun!
-Next mission: Checking out webpacks, 3rd party libraries and React.js
+Next mission: TypeScript and it's compatibility with React.js, Node.js and Express

 ---